 Limitations of metrics

-- What question are you trying to answer?
+- Use the right tool for the job.
+What question are you trying to answer?
 Is the metric you are using appropriate?
 What aspect of research performance do you want to explore?
 Why?
 Can this be measured, and if so how?
 Find out what each metric can tell you, and what it can't.
-If you’re using a metric as a proxy for a something that is not directly measureable, as a minimum you should be explicit about this in your analyses.
+If you’re using a metric as a proxy for something that is not directly measurable, as a minimum you should be explicit about this in your analyses.

 - Always use quantitative metric-based input alongside qualitative opinion-based input.
 Like all statistics, metrics can be misleading without context.
 Metrics can be a useful tool, but they are no replacement for expert opinion.

-The Metric Tide review, commissioned by HEFCE to examine the role of metrics in research assessment and management, identified five dimensions of responsible metrics.
+The Metric Tide review, commissioned by the Higher Education Funding Council for England (HEFCE) to examine the role of metrics in research assessment and management, identified five dimensions of responsible metrics.
 We've blogged about some actions you can take under these dimensions to stay on the right track.